How to Paint Wood Furniture (Without Sanding or Priming)

 A paint brush might leave brush marks behind, but you can get a completely smooth finish with a brush if you do it right.
 It’s easy to get a smooth finish when you spray paint.

-In this makeover, this Farmhouse Paint can be sealed with a water-based polyurethane if you want (but it’s not required.)
-Learn all about topcoats for painting furniture here.
+In this makeover, this Farmhouse Paint can be sealed with a waterbased polyurethane if you want (but it’s not required.)
+Learn all about sealing painted furniture here, and check out your options for topcoats for painting furniture here.

-What are the potential risks of not using a primer on furniture before painting?
+What are the potential risks of painting wood without primer?

 Skipping the use of a primer on furniture before painting can lead to a variety of potential risks.